khhui/switcheo-code-challenge/problem2/README.md

-# Next.js & NextUI Template
+# Problem 2: Fancy Form

 This is a template for creating applications using Next.js 14 (app directory) and NextUI (v2).